0cavila/expressions-/electricresults.md

 ## All true
 What happended when all of your values started as true?
-1.  answer
+1.  answer false
-2.  answer
+2.  answer false
-3.  answer
+3.  answer false
-4.  answer
+4.  answer false
-5.  answer
+5.  answer true

 ## All false
 What happended when all of your values started as false?
 1.  answer
 2.  answer
 3.  answer
 4.  answer